The Nebraska football sellout streak is a lie

 It tracks, though, because Nebraskans are extremely proud of their state, and the successful college sports programs that reside in it — Creighton basketball, and UNO hockey both have dedicated followings.
 NU volleyball coach John Cook is already in the pantheon of skippers to ever hold court in Lincoln, joining Tom Osborne and Bob Devaney among borderline deities their approval rating is so high.

-Seriously, if Cook ever wanted to get into politics, he’d just have to slap his name on a ballot like Dr. Tom did, and viola you’re a congressman.
+Seriously, if Cook ever wanted to get into politics, he’d just have to slap his name on a ballot like Dr. Tom did, and voila you’re a congressman.
 (Though I’d advise against it given the polarizing nature of contemporary politics, and the way a lot of Nebraskans lean.
 You never want to align yourself with a Ricketts.)

 The best moments for Nebraska fans this century have come from Cook’s team, which has four national championships since 2000, produced a number of great players, and a (still legitimate) sellout streak of its own.
 Those athletes have gone on to represent not only Nebraska, but America, helping the US women’s national team to its first Olympic gold medal at the Tokyo Games in 2021.
 (USA has multiple gold medals in women’s sand volleyball, but never hardcourt until a couple years ago.)